smarigowda/thecloudbootcamp/README.md

 # Task

-- Use environment variables to provide value to Terraform input variables
+- Use `-var` command line option to provide value to Terraform input variables

 ## Pre-requisite